 PatsuMember Since 05 Dec 2012

-Though surface decoration is sometimes enjoyable, in functional ware I tend more toward transparency of form as function.
-I like the directness of form, functional form is a verb, it is purpose and worthy-belonging, though surface treatment certainly affects my perception of form.
+Though surface decoration is sometimes enjoyable, in functional ware I like transparency of form as function.
+Functional form is a verb, it is purpose and worthy-belonging, though surface treatment certainly affects my perception of form.
 I lean toward thin forms, and try for efficient use of clay.
+So I have fragile rims sometimes, not for bashing about.
 If I can't get there thin though, I go thick.
 Or if it's a heavy use item.

-One quirk in my pottery is that I use only certified non-toxic clays and glazes fired to witness cone proved with cones.
+I use only certified non-toxic clays and glazes.
 I have a few lines that I make with altered clay, and I incorporate antique stained glass in some.
 These are purely decorative items, that could not be mistaken for food safe ware.
-Anything that I make, that one would be tempted to eat off of or out of, one can eat off of, or out of.
-It is not that I can't mix glazes, or use glaze chemistry software.
-I just like to feel confident about the materials I am working with and selling.
+Anything that I make, that one would be tempted to eat off of or out of, assuming that it's clean one can eat off of, or out of it.
+I've been doing that on all of my signed work.
+It isn't all that hard to do this when function is stressed in the piece.
+It's cool that people can be sure that if it's a bowl that I made, unless it has been altered it can be used functionally.
+It is not that I can't mix glazes, or use glaze chemistry software to make my own glazes.
+I just like to feel confident about the materials that I am working with and selling.
+Really comfortable, like certified non-toxic comfortable.
+I talked to a potter today, who had mentioned that her shared space was unpredictable in terms of glaze thickness, she couldn't be sure what had gone into the glaze dip buckets, made me thankful that I have full control of my process.
+Any fault in my work is my own alone and there are plenty with faults...
+I have a great deal to learn and to master and with hope plenty of time to figure it all out.

 - Group Members